-Independent Sales Reps agree to the compensation plan that the product/service producer designs while a sales entrepreneur is usually the person who finds a product/service that is marketable, designs a marketing sales approach and forms a partnership that most often includes either a share in the profits or equity in the producing company.
+The sales entrepreneur is usually the person who finds a product or service that is marketable that they feel needs more exposure.
+They will design a marketing sales approach and approach the producer to offer their plan for a better way to market the products.
+If successful, they form a partnership with the business.
+Their compensation most often includes either a share in the profits or equity in the producing company.
 In short, a sales entrepreneur takes significantly more risks as he has a vested interest in each step of the product/service's lifecycle.

 This career is certainly not for everyone.
 In fact, few sales professionals would ever even consider starting a business whose success is entirely on their shoulders.
 The perceived security of working for someone else or at least representing an established manufacturer is a powerful draw in the uncertain world of sales.

-The funny thing about those who become a sales entrepreneur is that even though they may fail and have to find employment with an established business, it usually isn't too long before they are out on their own again, chasing success on their terms!
+The funny thing about those who become sales entrepreneurs is that even though they may fail and have to find employment with an established business, it usually isn't too long before they are out on their own again, chasing success on their terms.